 Before drying can begin, all excess water must be removed.
 If considerable water needs extracting a specialist pump may be required.
 Smaller amounts of water can be removed using mops, sponges and other absorbent materials.

 Properties are full of places where moisture can hide, long after floodwaters recede.
+To minimise mould after a flood:

 Cleaning up after a flood can seem like an arduous task - here are some priority areas: